Court dismisses civil lawsuit filed by family of Ricky Cobb II, man killed by Minnesota state trooper

 Londregan sought a dismissal of the unlawful seizure and excessive force claims in the lawsuit on the grounds of qualified immunity — a legal doctrine that protects government officials from lawsuits alleging the official violated a person's rights.

 According to court documents, several of the charges made against Londregan fall under the statute of qualified immunity and can be seen in videos of the incident.
-This includes Londregan assisting in the attempt to take Cobb into custody based of the reliable request from the Ramsey County Sheriff's office to "hold" Cobb.
+This includes Londregan assisting in the attempt to take Cobb into custody based off the request from the Ramsey County Sheriff's office to "hold" Cobb.

 The court documents also state that there were no violations of Cobb's Fourth Amendment rights when squad cars boxed in Cobb due to the reasonable belief that he was fleeing and was a threat to others' safety unless stopped.